-Appendix C contains brief details of the respective responsibilities of the Trustees, the Investment Committee, the investment adviser, the Fund's actuary, the buy-in provider, the investment manager and the custodian.
+Appendix C contains brief details of the respective responsibilities of the Trustee, the Investment Committee, the investment adviser, the Fund's actuary, the buy-in provider, the investment manager and the custodian.
 Appendix C also contains a description of the basis of remuneration of the investment adviser, the Fund's actuary, the investment manager and the custodian.

 6.5.
-Do the Trustees make any investment selection decisions of their own?
+Does the Trustee make any investment selection decisions of its own?

-Before making any investment selection decision, it is the Trustees' policy to obtain written advice.
+Before making any investment selection decision, it is the Trustee's policy to obtain written advice.
 The written advice considers the suitability of the investment, the need for diversification and the principles contained in this SIP.
-It is also the Trustees' policy to review their own investment selection decisions on a regular basis, based on written advice.
+It is also the Trustee's policy to review its own investment selection decisions on a regular basis, based on written advice.